 I’m not one to talk about politics, social injustice, and legal issues.
 Maybe because being fully aware of the sensitivity that these topics come with, I get really scared that I might say the wrong things.
-Let’s face it, the world we’re living in is filled with hawk eyes ready to take a screenshot of every wrong move or word you say that doesn’t align with their beliefs.
+Let’s face it, the world we’re living in is filled with hawk eyes ready to take a screenshot of every wrong word you say that doesn’t align with their beliefs.
 I don’t like this toxicity, so I try really hard to carefully choose which side of me I’d like people to see.
 Part of me feels that I should be embarrassed for taking freedom of speech for granted; but on the other hand, I will never apologise for wanting peace and quiet in my life.

 Also read: 8 Addicting Spanish TV Series You Should Binge-Watch on Netflix